 Over the years, many people have told me that they should get a refund if no train seat is available.
 I try to explain that a train ticket is for a journey and not a seat.
-I usually get a tirade back along the lines of ‘this is outrageous!’ and ‘why can’t the railways provide more seats‘.
+I usually get a tirade back along the lines of ‘this is outrageous!’ and ‘why can’t they add another carriage? ‘.
 They would not have bought a ticket if they knew they would not get a train seat.
 They want to know how to get a seat on the train.

 What’s the problem?